sswguo/spark-cassandra-migration-boot/README.md

 ```
 mvn clean package
 ```
-# Running the migration - read
+# Running the migration - read/export

 Sync the jar into spark worker
 ```